Vehrik/FarOut/Characters/6-Movement.md

     are made with a Bust as long as the cover is at least partially between your Character and the assailant.

-    Hovering is not an Action, but a status that your Creature gains while they are near appropriate cover.
+    Hovering is not an Action that your Character takes, but a status that your Creature gains while they are near appropriate cover.

     If you attempt and succeed at an Active Dodge while you are Hovering, you may immediately Squeeze into cover as part of the Action used to complete